 Warm hands are crucial for a fun and enjoyable day at the mountain.
 Nobody wants cold fingers, and a day can go from good to bad if your hands are freezing.
 Keep in mind that some skiers might prefer the coziness of mittens, which can often be warmer than gloves.

-The Hestra Heli Insulated Gloves are fully insulated, made out of both polyester, synthetic fibers and goatskin leather.
+The Hestra Heli Insulated Gloves are fully insulated, made out of polyester, synthetic fibers and goatskin leather.
 The gloves feature a longer cuff along with a removable liner and cuff cinches.
+These are the gloves I sport on the mountain, as they keep my hands incredibly warm.
+I also love the removable liner, as it allows my gloves to dry quicker and not have to worry about wet gloves the following day.
+And on warmer days, skiing without the liners works well.

-If you prefer a mitten — instead of full-finger gloves — you can instead opt for the Hestra Heli Insulated Mittens ($155).
+If you prefer a mitten instead of full-finger gloves, you can instead opt for the Hestra Heli Insulated Mittens ($155) or the Hestra Heli 3-Finger Glove (from $160).

 If you’re looking for a 100% waterproof glove, the Soloist Gloves are the perfect solution.
 With an outer shell and inner liner, the gloves offer waterproof protection and allow ultimate warmth with their 170-gram insulation on the back of the hands and 133-gram insulation on the palms.
 And, on warmer days, you can shed the inner liner and wear just the outer shell.